jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 A simple cookbook
 =================

 First off, let's talk about the structure of how chef takes its instructions.
-At the core of a set of instructions there is something called a _recipe_ and a collection of recipes can be in a cookbook.
-Pretty straight forward, eh?
-As I said in the previous section, recipes are top down compiled instructions just like if you are reading a cookbook in real life. (enter a joke here about screwing up a food recipe).
+An instruction is called a _resource_ and it is a single thing Chef can control, for example a package to be installed or a template for creating a config file.
+Several resources can be collectively expressed in something called a _recipe_ and a collection of recipes can be in a cookbook.
+Pretty straight forward eh?
+As I said in the previous section, recipes are top down compiled bits of software, just like if you are reading a cookbook in real life. (enter a joke here about screwing up a food recipe).

 So the first thing we are going to do is make our lives a little easier.
-You already have a provisioned box with `chef-solo` on it, so let's write a wrapper script to call `chef-solo` so we only have to run one command to "converge" the cookbook on a new box.
-Convergence is what chef calls the process of applying the list of recipes that you want to run.
+You already have a provisioned box with `chef-solo` on it, so let's write a wrapper script to call `chef-solo` so we only have to run one command to `converge` the node. `converge` is what we call the process where Chef runs through the list of cookbook(s) and configures the machine.

 Go ahead and create a directory that'll be your core working directory. `core` or `solo` is probably a good term.
 ```bash